Property Valuation Services

 Comparative Market Analysis (CMA)

-A Comparative Market Analysis (CMA) provides an estimated sale price or estimated purchase price based on comparable sales, market activity, property characteristics, location, and current market conditions.
+A Comparative Market Analysis provides an estimated sale price or estimated purchase price based on comparable sales, market activity, property characteristics, location, and current market conditions.

 For Prospective Sellers

-Property owners considering the sale of real estate are welcome to schedule an initial listing consultation to discuss market conditions, pricing strategy, brokerage services, and the listing process.
+Property owners considering the sale of real estate are welcome to schedule an initial listing consultation to discuss market conditions, property pricing strategy, brokerage services, and the listing process.

 These preliminary discussions are educational in nature and are not intended to provide a formal written Broker Price Opinion, Comparative Market Analysis, appraisal, estimated net proceeds statement, investor analysis, or guaranteed sale price.